This strawberry granola bar recipe makes a delicious, easy snack. You can avoid highly processed granola bars by making your own at home.

 - 8 oz finely chopped fresh strawberries (1 1/4 cups)

-Grease a 9 x 13 inch pan with butter or oil and preheat the oven to 350 degrees.
+Grease a 9 x 13 inch pan and preheat the oven to 350 degrees.

 In a small bowl, combine the flour, baking powder, and salt.

-In a large bowl, mix together the melted butter or oil, maple syrup, banana, egg, and vanilla.
+In a large bowl, mix together the egg, melted coconut oil, maple syrup, banana, and vanilla.
 Stir in the flour mixture until combined.

 Add the oats, coconut, and walnuts, and stir to combine.
 Then stir in the strawberries.